 In addition, the AMAC released the Rules on the Management of Private Asset Management Plan Filing by Securities and Futures Institutions No. 4, or the No. 4 Filing Rules, on February 13, 2017 to regulate investments in real estate by securities and futures institutions.
 According to the No. 4 Filing Rules, the AMAC will not accept the filing application of private asset management plans or private funds investing into ordinary residential properties in popular cities, including Beijing, Shanghai, Guangzhou, Shenzhen, Xiamen, Hefei, Nanjing, Suzhou, Wuxi, Hangzhou, Tianjin, Fuzhou, Wuhan, Zhengzhou, Jinan and Chengdu, by way of debt investment and other specific ways of investment which are identified in the No. 4 Filing Rules.
 To comply with the No. 4 Filing Rules, we have adjusted our investment strategies.
-Furthermore, according to the Notice for Private Fund Registration ("Private Fund Registration New Notice") activities in form of entrustment loans, trust loans or other means.
+Furthermore, according to the Notice for Private Fund Registration ("Private Fund Registration New Notice") issued by AMAC on December 23, 2019, AMAC will not accept the filing application of privately raised funds engaging in regular and commercial lending activities in form of entrustment loans, trust loans or other means.
 Accordingly, we have strategically distributed real estate products with debt investment nature from provincial- and municipal-level financial assets exchanges approved by respective local governments.
 Although the local financial assets exchanges with which we currently collaborate do not impose restrictions on underlying investment of the products we source and distribute, we cannot guarantee that they would not implement tightened regulatory requirements in line with the strict national financial supervision system in the future.
 In addition, we cannot assure you that the PRC government would not promulgate other laws and policies that may affect our business.